HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 ## Tutorial overview

 In this tutorial we are going to leverage GIS tools and data to look at demographics in Europe around the time of WWI.
+At the end, you'll have used maps and datasets which will help write your midterm.
+At any point, you can skip ahead to the [maps and datasets](https://harvardmapcollection.github.io/classes/gened1140/fall-2022/assignment/completed).

-To do this, we are going to work with three datasets.
+We are going to be working with three datasets.

 ### GIS dataset #1
 A [map showing nationalities in Poland](https://digitalcollections.library.harvard.edu/catalog/990152910700203941) in 1919.
 We have already georeferenced the map, so it lines up nicely with our other data.